bchah/TSVMan/README.md

 * The app runs on either port 80, or a port you can specify using the environment variable `SERVICE_PORT`
 * TSVs are kept for 48 hours unless otherwise specified by an environment variable `HOURS_TO_KEEP_TSV`
 * You can browse the files in the /TSV folder and retrieve them manually.
-They are actual TSVs.
+They are actual files.
-* I will try to keep a free public version of this running at http://chahley.com:6969 but you'll probably want to deploy it on your own infrastructure for any real use.
+* Right now it just supports the URL itself, not the size and md5 fields.
+But if anybody ever reads this and submits the feature request, I'll be happy to write in support for those.